panchal2203/Task-Management/README.md

 **Steps for executing the application using docker-compose:**

-Prerequisites: Docker desktop installed, maven installed,
+Prerequisites: Docker desktop, maven.

 1. Clone/Download the repository.

-3. Build all the microservices and run the app using docker-compose.
-This is done using ./start-all.sh script which creates the network and set the container dependencies based on the config mention in the docker-compose.yml.
+2. Build all the microservices and run the app using docker-compose.
+This is done using ./start-all.sh script which creates the network and set the container dependencies based on the config mention in the docker-compose.yml and env.
    This will build all the jar files and run all the services.
    ```
       ./start-all.sh
    ```
-4. To access apis, import postman api collection from [docs/Task Management.postman_collection.json]
+3. To access apis, import postman api collection from ./docs/Task Management.postman_collection.json.

+4. Register user with username, password and emailId.
+Access token will be returned in response, pass this token as bearer token in postman for authorization of other apis.

  **FEATURES**